saros-project/saros/de.fu_berlin.inf.dpp.core/patches/smack_patches_readme.txt

 Look through the patches which files are affected.

-Copy them from the source to the ext-src source folder.
+Copy them from the source to the patches source folder.

 Format them to apply our format rules.